-Figure 15.
-Trigger mode 1 exposure and readout timing sequence.
+Figure 15 Trigger mode 1 exposure and readout timing sequence.

 In trigger mode 1, the camera uses the external trigger signal to control the frame period while internally controlling the exposure period.
-The minimum trigger pulse width for trigger mode 1 is $0.5\mu$ s.
+The minimum trigger pulse width for trigger mode 1 is 0.5μs.
 The exposure time is set by the operational setting chosen and can be overridden with the EXP command.
 The camera detects a trigger transition via the currently selected trigger input to initiate exposure (integration).
 If an active high polarity is selected the camera uses a low to high transition.
-If active low polarity is selected the camera uses a low to high transition.
-If active low polarity is selected the camera uses a low to high transition on determining the pixel clock period.)
+If active low polarity is selected the camera uses a high to low transition.
+The delay between this trigger transition and start of exposure is 5 to 6 pixel periods.
+(See Section 5.12 for a discussion on determining the pixel clock period.)
 The ceiling of the trigger rate for this mode is the maximum frame rate.
-If the maximum trigger rate is exceeded, a camera error will be reported as described in Section 5.16.16, yet will not disable the camera's ability to acquire on future triggers (an error could mean that the camera is missing triggers).
+If the maximum trigger rate is exceeded, a camera error will be reported as described in Section 5.17.16, yet will not disable the camera's ability to acquire on future triggers (an error could mean that the camera is missing triggers).
 Note that some frame grabbers have a time-out that can be exceeded while the camera awaits a trigger; the camera does not time-out.
 The timing sequence of the camera for trigger mode 1 is shown in the Figure.

 In trigger mode 2, the camera uses the external trigger to both externally set the exposure time and the frame rate.
 During this external triggered mode, the camera waits for a trigger pulse before initiating a scan of the focal plane array.
 The camera detects a trigger transition via the currently selected trigger input to initiate the start of exposure (integration).
 It uses the low to high transition, if an active high polarity is selected, or the high to low transition, if an active low polarity is selected.
 A trigger transition of the opposite polarity ends the exposure.
 In other words, the active trigger pulse width determines the exposure time and the trigger frequency determines the frame rate.
 In trigger mode 2, the delay between the trigger transition and start of exposure is 3 to 4 pixel clock periods.
-The delay between the trigger overhead, as described in Section 5.11.
+The delay between the trigger transition and end of exposure is 3 to 4 pixel clock periods plus 28 pixel clock periods for FPA clocking overhead, as described in Section 5.12.
 The timing sequence of the camera for trigger mode 2 is shown in the Figure.

-4110-0462, Rev. B Page 58 of 97 © 2016 UTC Aerospace Systems Date Printed: 1-Dec-2016 This document does not contain any export controlled technical data.
+4110-0446, Rev. C Page 58 of 96 © 2017 UTC Aerospace Systems Date Printed: 3-Jan-2017 This document does not contain any export controlled technical data.

-Figure 16.
-Timing sequence for trigger mode 2
+Figure 16 Timing sequence for trigger mode 2

-The minimum active trigger pulse width in trigger mode 2 is 8.8 $\mu$ s.
-However, 30 $\mu$ s is the absolute minimum recommended integration time, and 200 $\mu$ s is the suggested minimum integration time.
+The minimum active trigger pulse width in trigger mode 2 is $8.8~\mu s$.
+However, $30~\mu s$ is the absolute minimum recommended integration time, and $200~\mu s$ is the suggested minimum integration time.
 There is no maximum allowable trigger pulse width, but the user should be aware that as the exposure gets longer, more dark current is integrated by the focal plane array.
 If the exposure is too long, the focal plane array may saturate with dark current.
 The ceiling of the trigger rate for this mode is the maximum frame rate.
-If the maximum trigger rate is exceeded, a camera error will be reported as described in the error Section 5.16.16.
+If the maximum trigger rate is exceeded, a camera error will be reported as described in the error Section 5.17.16.